CharlotteGore/dollar/Readme.md

     dollarObject.onClick( function(e){ e.preventDefault(); console.log('clicked!'); } );

   Binds a callback to be run when an element is clicked. `e.preventDefault()` works in IE here, thanks to some mickey mouse shimming.

+### .bind( event, callback )

+  Bind an event handler for a particular type of event

+### .unbind( event, callback )

+  Unbind an event handler for a particular type of event.

 ### .attr( `attribute`, `value` )